 - 1 preserved lemon chopped finely

-- 2 tablespoons parsley or coriander chopped (plus extra for sprinkling)
+- 2 tablespoons parsley or coriander (cilantro) chopped (plus extra for sprinkling)

 - Basmati rice or couscous/flatbreads/mashed potatoes to serve.

-- Put a pinch of saffron in a measuring jug and add 200ml boiling water.
+- Put a pinch of saffron in a measuring jug and add the boiling water.
 Give it a little swirl with a spoon and set aside to infuse.

 - Drizzle 2 tablespoons of olive oil into a wide, deep saucepan and add the sliced onion.
 Cover with a lid and cook on a low heat for 5 minutes until the onions have softened but are not brown.

-- Add in the garlic, ginger and preserved lemon, stir and fry for 1 more minute.
+- Add in the garlic, ginger and preserved lemon.
+Stir, then fry for 1 more minute.

 - Add the chicken thighs, stir to coat the chicken in all the wonderful flavours and fry gently for 2 minutes.

-- Next add in the saffron infused water and bring to the boil.
+- Next, add in the saffron infused water and bring to the boil.
 Turn the heat down low and pop a lid on.
-Cook gently for 30 minutes, checking and stiring from time to time.
+Cook gently for 30 minutes, checking and stirring from time to time.

 - After 30 minutes, remove the lid and add in the green olives.
 Stir everything together and bring back to the boil.
-Cook for a further 15 minutes with the lid off, stirring occasionally until the sauce is thickened and coating the chicken.
+Cook for a further 15 minutes with the lid off, stirring occasionally until the sauce is thickened and is coating the chicken nicely.